 The Metropolitan Museum of Art's Costume Institute benefit, often called the “party of the year,” is one of the most buzzed-about galas in New York.
 Attended by fashion’s biggest names, plus plenty of celebrities, the event, co-chaired by Vogue’s Anna Wintour, raises funds for the museum's Costume Institute and typically takes its cues from the spring exhibition.
-This year's event took place on May 6; here's our archive of related coverage.
+The 2015 event will take place on May 4; here's our archive of related coverage.

 MET TO RENAME COSTUME INSTITUTE FOR ANNA WINTOUR: The Metropolitan Museum of Art’s Costume Institute will be renamed the Anna Wintour Costume Center in honor of the Vogue editor’s fund-raising and stewardship of the Met Ball.
 The New York Times: “Since 1995 she has presided over 15 benefits there, turning what was once just another fancy fund-raiser into a must-attend event that attracts fashion designers, actors and celebrities from around the world.” http://nyti.ms/1gJQxnE Posted January 15, 2014, 8:07 a.m.
 EST